fr1t2/fr1t2-blog/_posts/home-automate/2023-02-09-RoomAssistant_Furnace.md

 - Additional temp sensors affixed to the water pipe lines (hot water usage?)
 - Additional sensor in the crawl space generally (freeze protection).
 - Leak detection around water pipe service connection and sprinkler branch

+In conclusion, the Room Assistant and Raspberry Pi furnace controller provides a reliable and efficient solution to HVAC control, allowing for energy savings and consistent temperature throughout the home.

+The combination of low-cost hardware and smart automation software makes this project a great example of how to integrate IoT into your home.
+Whether you're looking to automate your furnace or just make your home more comfortable, this setup is a great starting point that can be adapted to suit your individual needs.